-- " individuals possessing a pre-university (VWO) certificate with the S&H profile from before 2007 are eligible for direct admission; - " individuals possessing an 'old style' pre-university (VWO) certificate with Mathematics B, Physics and Chemistry in the combination of courses are eligible for direct admission; - " individuals with certificates that do not include the aforementioned courses must rectify these deficiencies before they can be registered and admitted (no later than 31 August).
+- " individuals possessing a pre-university (VWO) certificate with the S&H profile from before 2007 are admissible; - " individuals possessing an 'old style' pre-university (VWO) certificate with Mathematics B, Physics, Chemistry in their study programme courses are admissible; - " individuals with certificates that do not include the aforementioned courses must rectify these deficiencies before they can be registered and admitted (no later than 31 August).

 b.
-Bachelor, Master or Doctoral degree, or a certificate of first-year degree audit for higher professional education obtained at a Dutch institution
+Bachelor's, Master's or Doctoral degree, a certificate of first-year degree audit for higher professional education, or an associate degree obtained at a Dutch institution